LesBoloss-es/Camelotte/ppx_deriving_biniou/README.md

  (preprocess (pps ppx_deriving_biniou)))
 ```

-**Note:** This library is not yet published to opam-repository.
-If you're interested in using it and would like to see it published on OPAM, please let us know by opening an issue!

 ## Usage

 ### Naming convention

 Generated function names are based on the type name:

 - For `type t`, functions are named `to_biniou`, `of_biniou_exn`, `of_biniou`
 - For `type person`, functions are named `person_to_biniou`, `person_of_biniou_exn`, `person_of_biniou`